uttejh/Student-Community/README.md

 <h1>Student Community <b>(Learner Town)</b></h1>
 This is a project based on Networking and Resource sharing for Students,Professors and Learners.
 The Purpose of this is to connect learners across the world to help each other while also sharing resources.
+This is based on Responsive Web-Design.
 It is basically a forum for asking Questions, Discussions, Question Papers, Knowledge Sharing, etc...
 Thus, aimed at making internet a better place.

 <h1>Built With</h1>